-Cumin is a spice that comes from a small herbaceous plant, which also belongs to the same family as parsley and fennel.
-It is the aromatic seeds of this plant that most of us recognise as cumin, either as whole seeds or ground, and it is a regular staple within Mexican, Indian and North African cuisine.
+Cumin (Cuminum cyminum) is a spice that comes from a small herbaceous plant, belonging to the same family as parsley and fennel.
+The aromatic seeds are what we commonly recognise as cumin and is a staple ingredient in Mexican, Indian and North African cooking.

 Nutritional benefits of cumin

 Top 5 health benefits of cumin

 Cumin seeds contain natural compounds called flavonoids, including apigenin and luteolin, which have protective antioxidant properties.
 These antioxidants help reduce the risk of chronic disease by minimising the damage done by molecules called free radicals.

 Animal studies suggest the spice may have an anti-cancer effect in both the stomach and cervix.
 The active constituents appear to work by stopping the cancer cells from multiplying and cumin seems to be one of the most effective of the culinary spices.

 3. May aid digestion